reactive/data-client/docs/guides/auth.md

 ## Auth Headers from React Context

 Here we use a context variable to set headers.
-Note - this means any fetch shape functions can only be called from a React Component.
+Note - this means any endpoint functions can only be called from a React Component.
 (However, this should be fine since the context will only exist in React anyway.)

 ```typescript